Canon 80D vs Panasonic LX15

 It is notable that the 80D has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 80D and LX15 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Panasonic LX15 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.